HYROX athletes running in indoor competition with digital race clock showing time, representing average race time by age group

 How does age affect HYROX performance?

 Age influences recovery speed, running economy, and muscular endurance.
-While strength can remain stable with training, endurance output and pacing efficiency often decline gradually after 35–40.
-However, well-trained athletes in older age groups can still post highly competitive HYROX times through better race strategy and station efficiency.
+Performance peaks at 25–29 for men and 30–34 for women, with a decline of roughly 1.5–3% per five-year age bracket through the 40s.
+However, well-trained athletes in older age groups consistently outperform undertrained younger competitors through better race strategy and station efficiency.

 Is 1 hour 30 minutes a good HYROX time?